termsurf/base-book/text/libraries.md

-# Main Libraries in BaseLink
+# Main Libraries in BaseNote

-These are open source building blocks used to make up the BaseLink framework.
-Calling BaseLink a framework is kind of a misnomer, it is basically the minimal set of conventions for building packages.
+These are open source building blocks used to make up the BaseNote framework.
+Calling BaseNote a framework is kind of a misnomer, it is basically the minimal set of conventions for building packages.

-1. `@termsurf/bind`: The BaseLink Environment Binding Library
+1. `@termsurf/bind`: The BaseNote Environment Binding Library
-1. `@termsurf/bolt`: The BaseLink Data Type Library
+1. `@termsurf/bolt`: The BaseNote Data Type Library
-1. `@termsurf/moon`: The BaseLink Environment Tooling Library
+1. `@termsurf/moon`: The BaseNote Environment Tooling Library
-1. `@termsurf/hare`: The BaseLink Data Structure Library
+1. `@termsurf/hare`: The BaseNote Data Structure Library
-1. `@termsurf/worm`: The BaseLink Content Grammar Library
+1. `@termsurf/worm`: The BaseNote Content Grammar Library
-1. `@termsurf/mesh`: The BaseLink Compiler Library
+1. `@termsurf/mesh`: The BaseNote Compiler Library
-1. `@termsurf/fish`: The BaseLink Linting Library
+1. `@termsurf/fish`: The BaseNote Linting Library
-1. `@termsurf/wolf`: The BaseLink File Manipulation Library
+1. `@termsurf/wolf`: The BaseNote File Manipulation Library
-1. `@termsurf/star`: The BaseLink Third-Party Integration Library
+1. `@termsurf/star`: The BaseNote Third-Party Integration Library
-1. `@termsurf/crow`: The BaseLink Drawing Library
+1. `@termsurf/crow`: The BaseNote Drawing Library
-1. `@termsurf/nest`: The BaseLink Resource Provisioning Library
+1. `@termsurf/nest`: The BaseNote Resource Provisioning Library
-1. `@termsurf/snow`: The BaseLink Querying Library
+1. `@termsurf/snow`: The BaseNote Querying Library
-1. `@termsurf/door`: The BaseLink Permission Library
+1. `@termsurf/door`: The BaseNote Permission Library
-1. `@termsurf/seed`: The BaseLink Math Library
+1. `@termsurf/seed`: The BaseNote Math Library
-1. `@termsurf/tree`: The BaseLink DSL Library
+1. `@termsurf/tree`: The BaseNote DSL Library

 ## `@termsurf/bind`